matteogiorgi/geoteodotnet/geoteo/conthackt.md

 First prize was the access to *EUAcceL*: an event financed by the European Commission and promoted by the European Institute of Innovation and Technology; plus in january we are going to attend a master at Contamination Lab were hopefully we will take our project to the next level.

 Sure, we still are in an embryonic stage, but we love to work together discussing new ideas every day.
-I am confident we will pull something out of this: the moral is up high and the future looks promising.
+I am confident we will pull something out all of this: the moral is up high and the future looks promising.